← Back to Blog·Mar 16, 2026·10 min read

 The trade-off is complexity.
 GA4's interface is dense.
 Reports that took two clicks in Universal Analytics now require custom explorations.
 The learning curve is steep enough that Google offers an entire certification program.
 Many marketing teams still struggle with basic tasks like finding their top pages or understanding where their traffic comes from.

-• Privacy concerns — data is processed on Google's servers and used for ad products
+Data is processed on Google's servers and used for ad products.

 Plausible Analytics: The Privacy-First Challenger

 Plausible doesn't use cookies.
 It doesn't track individual visitors across sessions.
-Its tracking script is under 1 KB — roughly 45x smaller than Google Analytics.
 Because it collects no personal data, it's exempt from GDPR consent requirements in most interpretations, which means no cookie banner needed.

 The simplicity is both Plausible's greatest strength and its limitation.
 You get pageviews, visitors, bounce rate, visit duration, referrers, countries, devices, and goals — all on one screen.
 But you won't find multi-step funnels, cohort analysis, user-level tracking, or ecommerce revenue attribution.

-• Limited advanced features — no funnels, no cohort analysis, no ecommerce tracking
+No funnels, no cohort analysis, no ecommerce tracking beyond revenue goals.

 Tip